fc13240/media-services-node-vod/README.md

 ***3. MongoDB***

 This sample application uses MongoDB to store asset ID, streaming URL, thumbnail and other information.
-If you don't have one yet, you may get a free one from [mlab](https://mlab.com/).
+If you don't have one yet, you may get a free one from [MongoDB Atlas ](https://www.mongodb.com/cloud).

 ***4. Enable CORS for the Storage Account associated with Media Services***

 The easiest way is to use [Azure CLI](https://github.com/Azure/azure-cli).

 `azure storage cors set -a "{YOUR-STORAGE-ACCOUNT}" -k "{STORAGE-ACCOUNT-KEY}" --blob --cors "[{\"AllowedOrigins\":\"*\",\"AllowedMethods\":\"GET,POST,PUT,OPTIONS\",\"MaxAgeInSeconds\":\"86400\",\"AllowedHeaders\":\"*\",\"ExposedHeaders\":\"*\"}]" --verbose`

+***5. Edit the amsapi.js if you use the Azure china Media Services***

 ## Application Flow: